vincycode7/openfabric-test/README.md

     `docker build -t openfabric-intern:1.0 .`

-5. Once the build process is complete, start the container in detach mode using the following command:
+5. Once the build process is complete, start the container by running the following command

+    `docker run -p 5000:5000 openfabric-intern:1.0` or

+    start the container in detach mode using the following command:

     `docker run -d -p 5000:5000 openfabric-intern:1.0`

-6. To stop and remove the running container, run `docker ps` then pick the <container-id> of the running container
+6. If running in detached mode to stop and remove the running container, run `docker ps` then pick the <container-id> of the running container